H-SG/aoc_2022_python/README.md

 Stacks!
 Transpotitions!
 Stacks suddenly lists!

 I enjoyed this quite a bit, because going from part 1 to part 2 involved removing a single wrapping function on a single line.

+## Day 6
+Nice and quick one, but my colleagues are quicker 😡.